hera_opm provides a convenient and flexible framework for developing data

 export PATH=${PATH}:${HOME}/cctools/bin

-For convenience, it is helpful to add the export
+For convenience, it is helpful to add the export statement to your .bashrc

-file, so that the makeflow
+file, so that the makeflow commands are always on your PATH.

 When installing the package, setuptools will attempt to download and install any missing dependencies.
 If you prefer to manage your own python environment (through conda or pip or some other manager), you can install them yourself.